jamesplease/lrud/README.md

 [![npm version](https://img.shields.io/npm/v/@please/lrud.svg)](https://www.npmjs.com/package/@please/lrud)

-A React library for managing focus in TV apps.
+A React library for managing focus in LRUD applications.

+## Motivation

+The native focus system that ships with browsers is one-dimensional: users may only move forward and back.
+Some applications (typically those that use remote controls or video game controllers) require a two dimensional focus system.

+Because of this, it is up to the application to manage its own focus state.
+That's where this library comes in: it makes working with two dimensional focus seamless.

 ## Installation